 Here it is, a no sew pillow cover made especially for you, sewer and non-sewer alike.
 With a few simple tools and materials, anyone can now make a pillow cover.

 There could be other techniques for no sew pillow covers; I’ve seen some that use fusible web to “glue” the edges, but I’m not sure if that is only for no-wash pillows.

 I’m using the “lace and fasten” method here, lacing through eyelets at the edges, drawing the edges together, and fastening them together to form a no sew pillow cover.
 When you’re done with the pillow, simply remove the ribbon lacing and the tea towel will return to its original flat form.

-This is a cheap and quick no-sew tea towel pillow, just need a tea towel, some single-piece eyelets and it’s installation tool, ribbons to fasten, plus other supporting tools, you can make the no-sew pillow that has ribbon-lace and bows at the sides.
+You only need a tea towel, some single-piece eyelets, and an installation tool, ribbons to fasten, and other supporting tools to make this no sew pillow cover with ribbon at the sides.

 1. Tea Towel – 20″ x 28″ size

 2. Rectangle Throw Pillow Insert – 20″ x 12″

 3. Eyelets -5/32″ [3.97mm],28 pcs [Dritz Silver tone Eyelets 5/32″ (3.97mm) 100 pk refill]